 Abilene is the heart of Texas’s “BIG COUNTRY.”
 It’s a region of our state with big skies with breathtaking sunsets, big prairies and REALLY BIG legends.

 I suggest you jump right into its history at Frontier Texas!
 This amazing museum covers the entire story of the frontier, from the native Indians, to settlers, to buffalo hunters, all the way up to the steam engines that conquered the Wild West.
 There are holograms, a 360 degree theater and jaw-dropping first-hand stories of the struggles of living on the frontier.

-Other museums downtown include the National Center for Children’s Illustrated Literature (NCCIL “nickel” for short) and the 12th Armored Division Memorial Museum.
-Both are definitely worth a stop.
-However, if you want to really dive into Abilene’s military past, I suggest you head to Dyess Air Force Base.
+If you want to really dive into Abilene’s military past, I suggest you head to Dyess Air Force Base.
 They have a small museum open to the public.
-But if you can find an escort to get you inside the gate, you can walk around the aircraft park complete with a B-1 bomber, C-130, and B-17 flying fortress.
+If you can find an escort to get you inside the gate, you can walk around the aircraft park complete with a B-1 bomber, C-130 and B-17 flying fortress.
 They are amazing.

 Buffalo Gap Historic Village